-Though Easterlin found no higher happiness in rich nations than in poor ones, he did find that within nations relatively rich individuals tend to be happier than their poorer compatriots.
-This brought him to an explanation in terms of interpersonal comparison, in line with the sociological theory of 'relative deprivation', which Stouffer (1949) uses to explain dissatisfaction with rank among American soldiers.
-In the same vein Easterlin assumes that satisfaction with life depends on interpersonal comparison and since reference persons are typically compatriots, the distance to these is about the same in rich and poor countries.
-Easterlin also mentions the role of rising aspiration and in this context refers to the notion of an 'hedonic treadmill', a term coined by Brickman and Campbell (1971), in these days4.
+In his 1974 paper, Easterlin explained the non-relation between the wealth of nations and average happiness of its citizens in terms of interpersonal comparison, in line with the sociological theory of 'relative deprivation', which Stouffer (1949) uses to explain dissatisfaction with rank among American soldiers.
+In the same vein, Easterlin assumes that satisfaction with life depends on interpersonal comparison and since reference persons are typically compatriots, the distance to these is about the same in rich and poor countries.
+Easterlin also mentions the role of rising aspiration and in this context refers to the notion of a 'hedonic treadmill', a term coined by Brickman and Campbell (1971) in this days.2

 Though these explanations seem plausible, it has appeared difficult to prove that they really apply.
-Over time the explanations have also lost plausibility.
-One reason is in comparison theory itself, because the related thesis of shifting standards predicts that the rich will end up equally happy as the poor, which is not the case.
-At a more basic level Veenhoven has cast doubt on the theory that happiness is a matter of comparison.
-In his view not all satisfaction is equally dependent on social comparison and satisfaction with domains such as rank and income more so than satisfaction with life as a whole.
-He argues that life satisfaction depends on affective experience rather than on cognitive comparison, and that affective experience depends on meeting innate 'needs' rather than learned 'wants' (Veenhoven 1991, 2009a).
+Over time, the explanations have also lost plausibility.
+One reason is in comparison theory itself, because the related thesis of shifting standards (e.g., VanPraag and Kaptein, 1973) predicts that satisfaction will tend to the neutral level and do so both among the poor and the rich.
+This is clearly not the case: average happiness is above neutral, at least in developed nations, and the rich remain happier than the poor.
+At a more basic level, Veenhoven (1991, 2009a) has cast doubt on the theory that happiness is a matter of comparison.
+In his view not all satisfaction is equally dependent on social comparison and satisfaction with domains, such as rank and income, more so than satisfaction with life as a whole.
+He argues that life satisfaction depends on affective experience rather than on cognitive comparison, and that affective experience depends on meeting innate 'needs' rather than learned 'wants'.